 Having an obsession with someone is very similar to infatuation.
-Obsessive love is also superficial and comes with a constant deluge of thoughts about the object of desire.
+Obsessive love can be superficial and comes with a constant deluge of thoughts about the object of desire.
 The ‘obsessed with someone’ definition is to be addicted.

 Just like OCD, Obsessive Love Disorder overwhelms you with intrusive thoughts.
 These usually cause extreme anxiety about, in this case, the relationship.
-Although, OLD shouldn’t be confused with Relationship-OCD.
+However, OLD shouldn’t be confused with relationship-OCD.

 Potential causes of obsessing over someone

-Erotomania, or Clerambault’s Syndrome, is another possible cause, although it’s rare, but could lead to signs someone is obsessed with you.
+Erotomania, or Clerambault’s Syndrome, is another possible cause; although it’s rare, it could lead to signs someone is obsessed with you.
 It’s actually a subset of Delusional Disorder where you believe someone you don’t know is in love with you.

 Dealing with someone secretly obsessing over you